nyush-se-spring2021-forum/OurTieba/README.md

 To use this test, you need to install and configure Selenium Webdriver.
 More specifically:
 - Go to this website to find a driver for your browser: https://www.selenium.dev/downloads/
 - In `setup.cfg`, change the `addopts` line, so that the `--driver` parameter matches your browser, and `--driver-path` parameter matches the path of your driver.
 If you placed your driver executable in your PATH, you may remove this parameter.
-- If your browser executable is not in a standard path, follow this guide and add options to `tests/conftest.py`: https://pytest-selenium.readthedocs.io/en/latest/user_guide.html#specifying-a-browser
+- If your browser executable is not in a standard location, or if you need to further specify options for your browser, follow this guide and add options to `tests/conftest.py`: https://pytest-selenium.readthedocs.io/en/latest/user_guide.html#specifying-a-browser

 In addition, you may want to edit `tests/test_index.py` to change a few parameters, for example, the host name of the app, and extra waiting time to compensate for lag.